andotherstuff/garland-protocol/garland-v0.1.md

 The `shares` array is ordered by share index (0 to n-1).
 The array position determines the share index, which is required for erasure decoding.
 During reconstruction, the client fetches shares from their listed servers, tracking which indices were successfully retrieved.
 Once k shares are obtained, decoding can proceed.
 Storing share indices in the inode (rather than embedding them in share data) provides better privacy: servers cannot determine a share's position in the erasure scheme.

-Inodes themselves are stored as blobs following the identical pipeline.
-An inode is serialized, padded, encrypted, erasure-coded, and distributed.
-The resulting structure is referenced by its content hash, forming a node in the Merkle DAG.
+The client stores inodes as blobs using the same pipeline: serialize, pad, encrypt, erasure-code, and distribute.
+The resulting structure's content hash forms a node in the Merkle DAG.

 ### 7.1 Large File Inodes